-In this program, you’ll discover:
+In this program, you’ll learn their strategies for cultivating:

 Date: Tuesday, September 24, 2019

 Time: 12:00 noon Eastern (9:00 am Pacific, 10 AM Mountain, 11 am Central, and 6 AM Hawaiian)

 Topic: The Paradox of Aging: Why People Are Happier as They Age